-Main Issue Su ub Issue Summary of Main Issues Raised Proposed Response to Main Issues Raised Recommendation Strategic Sit Development Area Ge Ho IDARN001, ite west of orders eeneral ospital, arnick A number of contributors have submitted comments in support of the search area west of Borders General Hospital: Contributor (360) states that the area around the east of Tweedbank would appear to be optimum for employment land allocation in the Central Borders, and contributor (159) have no objections to the proposal.
-NHS appreciate that the Council consider the area for possible employment expansion.
+Main Issue Sub Issue Summary of Main Issues Raised Proposed Response to Main Issues Raised Recommendation Central Strategic Development Area MDARN001, Site west of Borders General Hospital, Darnick A number of contributors have submitted comments in support of the search area west of Borders General Hospital: Contributor (360) states that the area around the east of Tweedbank would appear to be optimum for employment land allocation in the Central Borders, and contributor (159) have no objections to the proposal.
+Support noted.
+It is recommended that the Council agree that the final decision in relation to this site should be presented as part of the report on the Proposed Local Development area for possible employment expansion.
 Expansion in activity within specialities such as Orthopaedics and Paediatric Care within BGH may influence and increase interest in the Broomilee site should this area be marketed for future development.
-NHS Borders has an early conceptual development plan of centralising more facilities within BGH campus which can be shared after being explored in greater detail.
-(348) Comments noted.
-The Council commissioned a Market Assessment, Feasibility Study and Development Strategy for new business space within the Tweedbank / Broomilees / Huntlyburn area in order to maximise the development potential afforded by the Borders Railway.
-This assessed the future potential for business growth within the Central Borders and a demand forecast for the provision of appropriate business land and premises in light of that assessment.
-The Study found that it was not worthwhile progressing development at this site in the short term on the basis of a lack of identified demand, costs relative to other sites and landscape and visual issues which would require to be addressed.
-The site is, however, considered to have long term mixed us potential, incorporating business and industrial land.
-This would require assessment during the process of the next Local Development Plan.
-It should be noted that the circumstances had changed for It is recommended that the Council agree to not allocate this site within the Proposed Local Development Plan.

-main issues raised are the sites planning history (327, 313, 314, 211, 131) and the likely adverse impacts on Eildon and Leaderfoot National Scenic Area (327, 355, 364), and development of the site being contrary to Council policies on AGLV, NSA and CAT.
-(364, 331)

-Contributor (364) wants the site removed.

-More detailed comments on the impact on the landscape and character:
+NHS Borders has an early conceptual development plan of centralising more facilities within BGH Plan. campus which can be shared after being explored in greater detail.
+(348) Contributors have also submitted comments objecting to the inclusion of MDARN001.
+The main issues raised are the sites planning history (327, 313, 314, 211, 131) and the likely adverse impacts on Eildon and Leaderfoot National Scenic Area (327, 355, 364), and development of the site being contrary to Council policies on AGLV, NSA and CAT.
+(364, 331) Contributor (364) wants the site removed.
+It should be noted that the circumstances have changed for development of the site as the promoted site is a search area for a much smaller site than what has previously been included in the Local Plan.
+The site has support from NHS.
+The search area needs to be assessed in detail to locate any suitable development areas and identify how to minimise any impact on the surrounding landscape if development proposals were taken forward.
+A feasibility study focussed on the area around Broomilees and Tweedbank Industrial Estate is currently underway and will establish if land can be developed for employment uses.
+The outcome of the